douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

      - Start the MCP server and open the tool in your default web browser.

 ## Usage
-1. The tool will open in your web browser at `http://localhost:6274`.
+1. After running the script, the tool will open in your web browser at `http://localhost:6274`.
 2. Ensure the following pre-chosen alternatives are selected:
    - **Transport Type:** STDIO
    - **Command:** fastmcp